« Previous Page Table of Contents Next Page »

 Translated by Jerrold Landau

-{Coordinator's note: The English version of the article about Tzvi Simcha Leder, which appears on page 128 of the English section of the book, is substituted here for the Hebrew version on page 260.}
+Coordinator's note: The English version of the article about Tzvi Simcha Leder, which appears on page 128 of the English section of the book, is substituted here for the Hebrew version on page 260.

-Tzvi Simcha Leder's book, "Reisher Yidden" (Jews of Rzeszow), roused considerable echoes among Jewish readers in America.
-This work was a faithful description of the life of Rzeszow Jews until the beginning of the First World War and was the first book of interest about Rzeszow.
+Tzvi Simcha Leder's book, “Reisher Yidden” (Jews of Rzeszów), roused considerable echoes among Jewish readers in America.
+This work was a faithful description of the life of Rzeszów Jews until the beginning of the First World War and was the first book of interest about Rzeszów.
 Critics in the Yiddish Press of the U.S.A., Argentina, Brazil, etc., hailed it and considered it an important contribution to historical Jewish literature.
 Zvi Simha Leder became famous overnight in the Jewish world.

 I would like to add a few particulars on his background and personality.